SuperOfficeDocs/superoffice-docs/docs/en/api/web-services/howto/custom-objects/rest-get-all-udef-fields.md

 description: Describes how to get all user-defined fields using web services
 keywords: get user-defined field, custom field, udef
 author: AnthonyYates
-so.date: 03.11.2022
+date: 03.11.2022
-so.topic: howto
+topic: howto
-so.audience: api
+audience: api
-so.audience.tooltip: SuperOffice APIs and database
+audience_tooltip: SuperOffice APIs and database
 ---

 # How to get all user-defined fields using the web services API